 Radical Innovation welcomes big ideas for the guest experience—from inside and outside of hospitality, from any country, and from professionals and students alike.

-Each year, we put out a call for entries.
+We are now accepting entries for the 2018 competition through April 1, 2018.
 Our criteria?
 Show us what the hotel environment can be.
 Wow us with creativity and feasibility.
 Finalists are selected by a jury and flown to New York City to compete on the Radical Innovation stage.
 There, finalists present to an audience of hotel developers, owners, executives and designers who vote for the grand prize winner.

 Please find more about our 2017 winners below.